The Nixeus EDG27S v2 is the upgraded model of the popular Nixeus EDG27S (Nixues NX-EDG27S, Nixeus NX-EDG27).

 The response time speed of 4ms (GtG) efficiently eliminates most of trailing and motion blur of fast-moving objects in fast-paced video games.

-The Nixeus EDG27S v2 is one of the rare FreeSync models that comes with the wide 30-144Hz variable refresh rate (VRR) range out of the box.
+The Nixeus EDG27S v2 is one of the rare FreeSync models that comes with a wide 30-144Hz variable refresh rate (VRR) range out of the box.
 It also supports AMD Low Framerate Compensation (LFC).

 VRR eliminates all screen tearing and stuttering with minimal (~1ms) input lag penalty as long as your FPS (Frames Per Second) rate is within the dynamic range of 30-144FPS.
 Below that, LFC kicks in and makes the display’s refresh rate double/triple the frame rate (at 20FPS, you get 40Hz, etc) to ensure smoother performance.